JWalshe86/Nags-With-Notions/README.md

 ## Hero Image

 Large image of pizzas to give viewers familiarity with the product.
-This image will catch their attention. he book now button is conviently placed here to increase the purchase times.
+This image will catch their attention.
+The book now button is conviently placed here to increase the purchase times.

 ![Hero-Image](assets/images/readme-images/hero-image-for-readme.png)